Blue Heelers: 2004 revamp: the station bombing

 Consequently, the story changed its focus from the old Mount Thomas police station to the new one that was used until the show's cancellation in 2006.
 The Seven Network feared that in the modern post-9/11 world, a show about country police was no longer what audiences wanted.
-Storylines of the proceeding five episodes focused on the bombing of the station and the 4 new main characters: Rachel Gordon as Amy Fox, Geoff Morrell as Mark Jacobs, Samantha Tolj as Kelly O'Rourke and Danny Raco as Joss Peroni.
+Storylines of the proceeding five episodes focused on the bombing of the station and the four new main characters: Rachel Gordon as Amy Fox, Geoff Morrell as Mark Jacobs, Samantha Tolj as Kelly O'Rourke, and Danny Raco as Joss Peroni.
 Popular former cast member William McInnes also returned to the show, temporarily reprising his role as Nick Schultz.
 Producers hoped the new tone of the series, the new younger actors, and McInnes's role reprisal would lure back viewers who had stopped watching the programme.
 This new style of programme that Blue Heelers was embracing was a sign of the show trying to keep up with other larger television shows, particularly the CSI franchise.

-The revamp of the series resulted in a 25% ratings increase, bringing the series's weekly viewership to 1.6 million people.
+The revamp of the series resulted in a 25% ratings increase, bringing the series' weekly viewership to 1.6 million people.
 Critical response after the event was reassuring, and it appeared that critics were approving of the drastic moves by Seven and Southern Star: